jep739/biz_stats_ml/README.md

 **Important tools used:**

-**Feature engineering:** I gathered extra data by quering various apis and cooperating with several other sections within SSB.
+**Feature engineering:** I gathered extra data by quering various apis and cooperating with several other departments within SSB.
 I also used tools such as KNN imputation to fill NaN values and created new trend variables using Linear Regression.

 **GridSearch:** This was used for hyperparameter tuning.
 This can be switched on and off depending on the needs of the user.